 Use this phrase to order locro at a restaurant in Argentina: “Te pido un plato de locro, por favor.”

 Popular Argentinian Food that I Love: Empanadas Criollas

 Empanadas are a staple in Argentine cuisine, and there are many different varieties to try.
 The criollas are one of the most traditional types of empanadas in Argentina.

-Traditional empanadas criollas are made with a filling of ground beef, onions, green onions, and spices, and then baked or fried until golden brown.
+Traditional empanadas criollas are my favorite.
+Made with a filling of ground beef, onions, green onions, and spices, and then baked or fried until golden brown, they never disappoint.
 Empanadas criollas are perfect for a quick snack or a light lunch, and they are sure to satisfy your cravings.

 To order empanadas, we tell the seller the amount of empanadas we want.
 I often order 3 empanadas, but that depends on their size.
 Argentinians tend to order half a dozen or a dozen empanadas when they order food for a large group.
 Here are a couple of phrases to order empanadas in Argentine Spanish: